wp-plugins/zopim-live-chat/readme.txt

 Though designed to work on most browsers, Zopim works best in the following environment: IE 6 or later (PC), Firefox 2 or later (Mac, PC, or Linux), Safari 2 or later (Mac), Google Chrome (PC, Mac).

 = I managed to install the plugin but cannot link up to Zopim.
-Why? = Most likely PHP Curl is not installed or configured properly.
-Please request your server administrator to enable the PHP CURL extension (see http://www.php.net/manual/en/book.curl.php for details).
+Why? = The plugin tries to link up with zopim by connecting using a few approaches including PHP Curl.
+If the outgoing connections are blocked (eg. by a firewall), please request your server administrator.

 Alternatively, you can also manually include the script in the footer file ("wp-content/themes/default/footer.php" in your wordpress installation).

 = Is it free to use? =

 The plugin comes with a free plan specially tailored for Wordpress users.
 Power users can purchase upgrade options anytime.

+= How can I chat with more visitors at the same time? =

+You can easily do so by upgrade to a better plan.
+To find out more about the plans and features we offer, please visit https://www.zopim.com/pricing

 = Its just not working for me!
 HELP! =

 Dont worry!!
 We are happy to assist!
-Just come on down to our site at http://www.zopim.com or leave an email for us at wordpress@zopim.com and we will help you with installation.
+Just come on down to our site at http://www.zopim.com or leave an email for us at support@zopim.com and we will help you with installation.

 == Usage ==

 After enabling the plug in, head on to the widget customization page to change settings and integrate its look and feel to match your site.
 When done, enable it by visiting the account configuration page and completing the instant signup process.

 == Installation ==

-*Server Requirements:* PHP4 or PHP5 with PHP Curl installed.
+*Server Requirements:* PHP4 or PHP5.

 *Wordpress versions:* Wordpress 2.7 and up.

+Step-by-step Guide:

+* Install plugin from WordPress directory and activate it.
+* Under Zopim Chat section, click on Account Setup to link up your Zopim account.
+* Customize the chat widget to your preference.
+* Navigate to IM Chat Bots to setup chat bots.
+* Finally, make full use of our intuitive Dashboard to manage your chat widget.